 Before a class visit to MOHAI, we encourage teachers to familiarize themselves with these materials.
 Included are visit guidelines and in-class curriculum that will introduce students to local history and prepare them for their visit to the museum.
-Additional post-visit lessons are also available to build on what students have learned during their field trip.
+Additional post-visit lessons are also available to build on what students learned during their field trip.
+Learn more

 In this online curricula, students learn about the Great Seattle Fire of 1889 and the pivotal role it played in Seattle's early development.
 Learn more

 This online curricula introduces students to the origin of some of Seattle's most iconic structures during the 1962 World's Fair.
 Learn more

 Learn about Seattle history with MOHAI's audio guides.
 These guides can be used to prepare for visits to the museum, as well as a resource for post-visit activities.

 Seattle's history of innovation, ingenuity, and inventiveness is long.
 Learn about the artifacts connected to innovation histories in both MOHAI's True Northwest: The Seattle Journey and Bezos Center for Innovation exhibits.

 True Northwest: The Seattle Journey examines some of the trials and successes of Seattle’s colorful, sometimes bumpy trek from wilderness to world city.
 The 13 artifacts and stories highlighted in this audio tour were selected by Dr. Lorraine McConaghy, MOHAI's Public Historian Emeritus.